-- A. Projects in which fifty percent (50%) of the total Project units will serve Families with at least one (1) veteran, with a minimum of twenty-five (25) Units set aside to serve the target population, and offer Supportive Services are eligible for the initial ten (10) points in this scoring category if each of the following complete exhibits are provided at this Tab: - 1.
-A description of the Project's specific design elements and facility programs that serve the needs of veterans; - 2.
-Form 20; - 3.
-Insert a site plan showing where services will be provided. - 4.
-Completed Exhibit N (Supportive Services plan) from each service provider that is responsive to each question.
-Other documents to provide this information (i.e. brochures, and other narrative descriptions) will not be accepted for these points except where expressly requested in Exhibit N. - a.
-The Supportive Services must include: 1) a commitment to make available case management services to address the bio-psycho-social needs of tenants including connection to veteran-specific services and
+- a.
+Projects in which fifty percent (50%) of the total Project units will serve Families with at least one (1) veteran, with a minimum of twenty-five (25) Units set aside to serve the target population, and offer Supportive Services are eligible for the initial five (5) points in this scoring category.
+If each of the following complete exhibits are provided at this Tab, up to fifteen (15) additional points are available: - i.
+A description of the Project's specific design elements and facility programs that serve the needs of veterans; - ii.
+Form 17 for each service provider committing Supportive Services under Section 2.9(Q)(3)(a)(iv) below. - iii.
+Insert a site plan showing where services will be provided. - iv.
+Insert completed Form 17A 17L (as applicable) for each Supportive Service committed to the Project.
+Other documents that may contain this information (i.e. brochures, and other narrative descriptions) will not be accepted for these points except where expressly requested in each Form 17A 17L.
+Applicant must also provide any additional documents requested in each Form 17A 17L in order to receive the points claimed for the services committed on the form. - 1) The Supportive Services must include: 1) a commitment to make available Case Management services to address the bio-psycho-social needs of tenants including connection to veteran-specific services and resources as part of its Supportive Services; and 2) a veteran-specific outreach plan. - 2) The service provider listed to provide the Supportive Services must demonstrate a minimum of two (2) years' experience providing the required services stated in paragraph (a) directly above.
+Developments with project-based HUD VASH vouchers will be considered as having met this standard because HUD VASH includes Veterans Administration provided Case Management services.